2i2c-org/team-compass/product-and-services/overview.md

   - Jan 2027
 * - PRIMARY: Average delivery time (cycle-time)
   - Reflects our Delivery Cadence, it tracks our ability to efficiently release new product features to the market within a fixed time box.
-  - Untracked, as long as 3 months to deliver new features to our community network
+  - Untracked, as long as 3 months to deliver new features to our community network (was actually as long as 6 months)
-  - < 1 month
+  - Varies based on feature size, 2 weeks-4 months
-  - < 2 weeks
+  - < 2 weeks for a small feature or piece of a larger feature; predictable wait times for larger feature groups
 * - PRIMARY: [Community satisfaction score](#kpi:csat)
   - Qualitative User Satisfaction survey sent out at regular touchpoints (e.g. feature release blogs, quarterly updates) measuring community response to 2i2c’s product direction.
   - Survey designed but not yet implemented.
 Due 30th May ‘25.